Droiidd/spellProject/README.md

-# Spells CRUD DEMO
+## Spells CRUD DEMO

-> "I'm more interested in spells than I am books..."
+ "I'm more interested in spells than I am books..."

+ A project to show use of CRUD in an application